Ivor Agyeman-Duah: Cultural economy, Literary arts

-Agyeman-Duah worked with Adzido Pan African Dance Ensemble (for an Arts Council of England funded) $2-million and a year-long international mobile theatrical performance (in West Yorkshire Playhouse in Leeds, Manchester Opera House, Alexander Theatre, Birmingham and Edinburgh Festival Theatre), Accra and Kumasi of, Yaa Asantewaa Warrior Queen.
+Agyeman-Duah worked with Adzido Pan African Dance Ensemble on an Arts Council of England-funded ($2-million) year-long international mobile theatrical performance (in the West Yorkshire Playhouse in Leeds, Manchester Opera House, Alexander Theatre, Birmingham, and Edinburgh Festival Theatre, as well as Accra and Kumasi) of Yaa Asantewaa: Warrior Queen.
 This 50-person production was directed by the creator and artistic director of Carnival Messiah, Geraldine Connor.

+In 2008, Agyeman-Duah was awarded the national honour of the Order of the Volta.

 In 2014, he was executive producer of two Soyinka stage plays, Ake: The Years of Childhood and Childe Internationale.
-Agyeman-Duah was also co-curator in 2004 (with art historian Kwaku Fosu Ansa and Myrtis Beddla) in Washington, DC of the exhibition Ancient Traditions and Contemporary Forms.
+Agyeman-Duah was also co-curator in 2004 (with art historian Kwaku Fosu Ansa and Myrtis Beddla) in Washington, DC, of the exhibition Ancient Traditions and Contemporary Forms.
 He previously served on the international board of the Pan-African Historical Theatre Project (Panafest).